 Ties: Year 7 students are issued with a school tie on their first day.
 Parents should use ParentPay to pay for the tie (£6).

 Trips: For residential trips parents can pay in instalments and details will be outlined in the parent communication.
-For small payments of trips it is expected that the full amount is paid in one instalment.
+For smaller trips, such as the theatre or a sports event, payments, it is expected that the full amount is paid in one instalment.

 Instrumental tuition: Instrumental tuition is heavily subsidised by us and we are able to offer a sequence of 10 lessons for £100 per term, working out at just £10 a week.
 The process is easy, if you would like your son/daughter to start learning an instrument just email Mr. Rigby at email@example.com with the pupil name, tutor group and the instrument they would like to play.
 The £100 tuition fees must be paid for via ParentPay before your child starts the sequence of lessons.

-Food Technology contribution: All students will learn cookery (called “Food Technology”) during the year as part of the DT curriculum.
+Food Technology contribution (Years 7-9): All students will learn cookery (called “Food Technology”) during the year as part of the DT curriculum.
 We will be providing the necessary ingredients, equipment and clothing for all lessons, however, as you can appreciate, Food and Nutrition is an expensive subject to run.
-As such we ask that each student contribute £5 towards the cost of ingredients which should be paid through Parent Pay by Friday 30th September.
+As such we ask that each student contribute £5 towards the cost of ingredients.
 Thank you in advance for your cooperation in providing this exciting opportunity towards the chefs and cooks of the future.